jellyfin-archive/jellyfin-docs/general/clients/codec-support.md

 <sup>3</sup>DVB-SUB [(SUB + IDX)](https://forum.videohelp.com/threads/261451-Difference-between-SUB-and-IDX-file) is another name for VobSub files.

-<sup>4</sup>EIA-608 subtitles are embedded in private channels (channel 21) in a mpeg video codec.
+<sup>4</sup>EIA-608/708 subtitles are embedded in private channels (channel 21) in a mpeg video codec.

-To extract subtitles, the following commands can be used.
-The section `0:s:0` means the first subtitle, so `0:s:1` would be the second subtitle.

 ### Types of Subtitles